jkugalde/jkugalde.github.io/_pages/portfolio.md

 author_profile: true
 ---

 These are my main projects, in which i work from time to time.
-I have made some other stuff, but less fancy and more hardware focused, they are probably on my GrabCad page.
+I have made some other stuff, but less fancy and more hardware focused, they are probably on my GrabCad page or in "Other projects" at the bottom of this page.

 ## N20 Servo module